Get Started with Compliance Training (as Painlessly as Possible)

 Training & Learning

 Compliance training doesn’t have to be a drag.
-Many L&D departments, and employees, view compliance as the least exciting type of training: it’s dull, repetitive, and, worst of all, mandatory.
+Many L&D departments and employees view compliance as the least exciting type of training.
+It’s often dull, repetitive, and, worst of all: mandatory.
 But there’s a way to make administering and undergoing compliance training less tedious and time-consuming.

 What is compliance training?

 Compliance training is any employee training course that’s mandated by legislation, policy, or regulation.
-It’s a formal program for educating employees on safety, legal, or company regulations and procedures.
+It’s a formal program to educate employees on safety, legal, or company regulations and procedures.

 Types of compliance training